 Expand your team

 Looking to take on more clients but are limited on bandwidth?
 Expanding your time by collaborating with other agencies or hiring new talent to join your team as employees would be best.
 If the latter makes more sense for your agency in the long run, that may be easier said than done.
 Talent acquisition can be challenging, and it may take several hires to find the right fit, but good, diligent working marketers are out there.

 3. Hire more employees

 Posting to job boards can be effective, but there’s nothing like getting a personal recommendation.
 When we look to add to our team, we’ve found success by reaching out to industry contacts to see if they or someone they know is looking for work.
 In addition, we post to our personal and business social channels as it’s an easy way to share that you’re hiring.
 If you want to scale your paid search and paid social team this year, one very effective way to reach marketers and advertisers is via Twitter and the #ppcchat and #fbadschat hashtags.

 Posting publicly to LinkedIn can be fruitful as that platform has significantly grown and increased in activity over the last few years.
 Have your current team members share details about a position opening and link to a job description on your website so potential candidates can learn more before applying.
-As an advertising agency, you could also take that a step further and use that audience for remarketing ads.
+You could also take that further as an advertising agency and use that audience for remarketing ads.

 There are also several job boards out there, such as Indeed.
-If you’re strapped for time, delegate this process by hiring a recruiter in an effort to help find you the right fit for your digital marketing agency in Chicago.
+If you’re strapped for time, delegate this process by hiring a recruiter to help find you the right fit for your digital marketing agency in Chicago.

 If you’re comfortable doing so, expand your search by offering remote opportunities, mainly in a smaller city where the talent pool may be smaller.
-According to LinkedIn, 40% of millennials say that having flexibility and working remotely is a priority.
+According to LinkedIn, 40% of millennials say having flexibility and working remotely is a priority.

 4. Join forces with other agencies